BettercareHealth/bettercare/facilitators-guide/0-7-checklist.md

 ☐&emsp;Discuss difficult sections of the chapter you have all studied the previous week.
 ☐&emsp;Go through the chapter case studies.
 ☐&emsp;Have a demonstration and discussion of the relevant skill.
-☐&emsp;Everyone does the post–test for the chapter you have studied and discussed.
+☐&emsp;Everyone does the post-test for the chapter you have studied and discussed.
-☐&emsp;Everyone marks and records the pre– and post–tests.
+☐&emsp;Everyone marks and records the pre- and post-tests.
 ☐&emsp;Everyone completes the pre-test for the next chapter.

 ## After completing the chapters